lekimb/CRUD-app-without-UI/README.md

 }
 ```

-Then, this function could be invoked at some point inside the currently existent functions or new specific functions could be created, such as addItemUI() or updateItemByIdUI().
+Then, this function could be invoked at some point inside the currently existent functions or new specific functions could be created, such as addItemUI(), updateItemByIdUI() and so on.

 ```javascript
 const addItemUI = function(item) {